 The ordinance creates a full-time maintenance worker within the Parks and Recreation Department.
 Currently the parks department maintains 4 large parks and 3 passive parks in the city of Pataskala.

-As council knows, there has always been (1) full-time employee in the parks department.
+As council knows, since 2016 there has been (1) full-time employee in the parks department.
 The original duties of the position included oversight of temporary